neuefische/wd-flipped-classroom-curriculum/sessions/git-branches-and-prs/git-branches-and-prs.md

 ## Git Pull Requests

-If your work on a `branch` with new code is finished, you wan't to get a `review` and bring the `feature` into the `main` branch.
-Therefore we use something called `pull request`.
-A pull request is a request to `merge` a branch into another branch.
-But before we `merge` we always need a `code review` from other developers to make sure that the changes are working and don't have any mistakes.
-With this concept we make sure that we have better code quality with less bugs.
+It is important for developers to maintain a high code quality and to have other developers review their work.
+Git offers us `pull requests` which we can use as a convenient way to request reviews of the work on a `feature branch`.
+A pull request is a request to `merge` one branch into another branch.
+We can create a pull request on GitHub and ask other developers to review all changes made in the respective feature branch.
+The reviewers can comment on the changes, request further changes to be made or approve the pull request.
+If a pull request is approved we can merge the feature branch into the main branch.

 ### Basic Workflow for a Pull Request